Trump’s order leaves Los Banos man and daughter stuck in east Africa

-The manager of a Los Banos convenience store was stuck in a hotel in east Africa on Sunday after U.S. authorities refused to allow him to bring his 12-year-old daughter into the United States due to President Donald Trump’s executive order halting immigration from several countries.
+The manager of a Los Banos convenience store was stuck in a hotel in east Africa on Sunday after U.S. authorities refused to allow him to bring his 12-year-old daughter into the United States because of President Donald Trump’s executive order halting immigration from several countries.

-Ahmed Ali, the Yemenese-American manager of the Buy N Save Market at 7th Street and C Street, told the Enterprise and the Sun-Star by phone that he and his daughter were stuck in Djibouti, a country across the Mandeb Strait from Yemen, after they were blocked from boarding their Ethiopian Airlines flight to the United States.
+Ahmed Ali, the Yemeni American manager of the Buy-N-Save Market at Seventh and C streets, told the Los Banos Enterprise and the Merced Sun-Star by phone that he and his daughter were stuck in Djibouti, a country across the Mandeb Strait from Yemen, after they were blocked from boarding their Ethiopian Airlines flight to the United States.

 “They were going through the correct legal procedures,” Lewis said.
 “It just seems patently unfair that this girl can’t be with her family.”